isomerpages/moe-stanthonyspri/_useful-links/Student Learning Space & Google Icon.md

 **What should I do?**

-a) Check that the browser is supported by Student iCON by referring to the Operating System / Browser table above.
-Close the browser and reopen it.
-Navigate to [https://workspace.google.com/dashboard](https://workspace.google.com/dashboard) and repeat the logging in procedure.
+a)&nbsp;Check that the browser is supported by Student iCON by referring to the Operating System / Browser table above.&nbsp;Close the browser and reopen it.
+Navigate to&nbsp;[https://workspace.google.com/dashboard](https://workspace.google.com/dashboard)&nbsp;and repeat the logging in procedure.

-b) If the above does not work, use <b>Incognito mode</b> on your browser to login.
-Upon activating Incognito mode, proceed to [https://workspace.google.com/dashboard](https://workspace.google.com/dashboard) and repeat the logging in procedure.
+b) If the above does not work, use&nbsp;<b>Incognito mode</b>&nbsp;on your browser to login.&nbsp;Upon activating Incognito mode, proceed to&nbsp;[https://workspace.google.com/dashboard](https://workspace.google.com/dashboard)&nbsp;and repeat the logging in procedure.

 **Q5.
-I receive the following message: Your account is temporarily locked to prevent unauthorized use.
+I receive the following message:&nbsp;Your account is temporarily locked to prevent unauthorized use.
 What should I do?**

 1. Try again with correct password after 2 hours
 2. Contact the school via form teacher